Commands vs. Labels

 No!
 If your dog failed to perform, you made a mistake.
 Old-school trainers may tell you that the dog must respect the owner, and once they see the owner as "alpha," they will perform behaviors out of respect.
 If you had a boss who expected you to show up for work for no paycheck, and then started shouting at you for poor performance, how long would you stay at that job?
 Not long, I'm guessing.

 Your dog needs a paycheck, not discipline.
 That can be food, or better yet, a toy!
-Eventually, it can also be affection and praise, if that's what floats your dog's boat.
+Eventually, it can also be affection and praise, whatever floats your dog's boat.
 If your dog isn't performing, he either needs a raise (better food/more interesting game of tug), or he needs his boss to be a better communicator.

-Dog training isn't easy.
+Dog training isn't easy, it can actually be extremely tedious!
 We're not usually speaking the same language as our dogs.
-They are basing their behavior on our body language, the potential reward, and your general emotional state more than anything.
-And then we get frustrated because they don't seem to understand our verbal language.
+They are basing their behavior on our body language, the potential reward, and our general emotional state more than anything.
+And then we get frustrated because they don't seem to understand our verbal commands.

 Remember, if your dog doesn't understand or can't perform, it's your job to figure out why, not to punish "misbehavior."
 For inspiration, I highly recommend watching this video: Old Dog.